Prevailing Wage and Davis-Bacon Compliance in Rhode Island

 How are fringe benefits handled under Rhode Island’s prevailing wage laws?

-Contractors can either provide fringe benefits such as health insurance, pensions, and vacation pay, or pay the equivalent value in cash to workers.
-If fringe benefits are not provided, the full total hourly rate (basic wage + fringe benefits) must be paid in cash to the worker.
+Contractors must provide bona fide fringe benefits such as health insurance, retirement, or paid leave, or pay the equivalent value as additional cash on top of the basic hourly rate.
+Total compensation must equal at least the basic rate plus the fringe rate listed on the applicable wage determination.
+If no fringe benefits are provided, the full total hourly rate must be paid as cash directly to the worker.